 M.A.R.S.
-Tesseract-1 is an astronaut training facility being developed by Offworld.Voyage, designed for use in Mars surface analog simulations – consisting of modular interconnected living structures including an enclosed green-hab science lab, fab lab and flow space.
+Tesseract-1 is a space analog research training habitat currently in development, designed for use in Mars surface analog simulations – consisting of modular interconnected living structures.

 • EVAs utilizing sim-spacesuits embedded with biosensors

-• Experiments in development of open source decentralized communications and coordination tools and protocols
+• Development of open source decentralized communications and coordination tools and protocols

 • Mission Support / Mission Control training